mieczyk/AspMvcAngularSignalR/doc/tutorial.md

 and establish the real-time communication between the client and server.

 The `Notify(string message)` method's job is to notify all clients that are currently connected to the hub about a message.
-Please, note the `onMessagesReceived(messages)` method is called on the `dynamic` object.
+Please, note the `onMessageReceived(messages)` method is called on the `dynamic` object.
 Actually, you can give the method any name you want, as the mentioned call executes the function, with the exact same name, on the client side.
 We'll get back to it soon.